26 June, 2024

 ETNO suggests strengthening Europe’s connectivity ecosystem – ranging from network technology companies to operators, innovators, SMEs in the ICT sector and users – by prioritising the following pillars:

-• Crafting a strong industrial policy for secure and sustainable connectivity.
+- Crafting a strong industrial policy for secure and sustainable connectivity.
 The EU should match its industrial policy ambitions with adequate funding and policy planning.
-The effectiveness and coordination of different funding programs should be improved and targeted funds for distributed and AI-ready cloud infrastructure should be increased, Open RAN and subsea cables.
+The effectiveness and coordination of different funding programs should be improved and targeted funds for distributed and AI-ready cloud infrastructure, Open RAN and subsea cables should be increased.
 Industry cooperation should be promoted and new initiatives supported: a new flagship project for distributed cloud infrastructure, operator hosted EU Open RAN labs for testing and validation, a joint EU collaboration system for submarine cables governance, a plan to develop an EU quantum cryptography ecosystem, and a policy plan for the green transition in the telecoms sector.

 The Association’s response to the public consultation is a call to action for the next European Commission and the new European Parliament to embrace transformative policies that will secure Europe’s digital future and ensure our global competitiveness.